 Add contacts manually:

-– Go to the menu Contacts and select Manage Contacts.
+– Go to the menu Contacts and select Contact lists.

-– Click on + New Contact and fill in the contact information, save your changes.
+– Click on Add Contact and fill in the contact information, then confirm.

 – Go to the menu Contacts and select Import.